StructuresComp/dismech-rods/README.md

 - `ftol` - A force tolerance.
 Considers Newton's method to converge if the cumulative force norm becomes less than the starting force norm * `ftol`.
   $$|| \mathbf f || < || \mathbf f_0 || * \textrm{ftol}$$
 - `adaptive_time_stepping` - Turns on adaptive time stepping which halves the time step size if failure to converge after set number of iterations.
 Set to 0 to disable.

+***
+### Acknowledgements
+This material is based upon work supported by the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.